mmtrebuchet/bpreveal/README.md

 `doc/_build/html/index.html` or `doc/_build/latex/bpreveal.pdf`.

-If you're at Stowers, then the documentation will be included in the repositories that I maintain at /n/projects/cm2363/public-bpreveal.
+If you're at Stowers, then the documentation will be included in the repositories that I maintain at /n/projects/cm2363/public-bpreveal/<version>/doc.

-# Installing
+## Installing
 To install BPReveal, EDIT and then run one of the `buildConda` scripts in the root directory.
 If you're using the Cerebro cluster at Stowers, run `buildCondaCerebro.slurm`.
 If you're installing BPReveal on a local machine, run `buildCondaLocal.zsh`.
+If you're at Stowers, you can just activate one of the conda environments I maintain at /n/projects/cm2363/public-bpreveal/<version>/env.

 ## License